yahyoha/task3/README.md

     4. Client ID:  (APPLICATION_ID/SERVICE_PRINCIPLE_ID - values from step 3)
     5. Client Secret : (PASSWORD_CREATED_IN_STEP-This is the 'Secret Value' from the step 5)

-15. Scroll down and stop at the section 'Default Schema Settings'.Select 'Default Database' dropdown and if the step 14 is successful we will see the name of the database from our 'Azure Data Explorer Cluster'.
+15. Scroll down and stop at the section 'Default Schema Settings'.Select 'Default Database' dropdown and if the step 14 is successful you will see the name of the database from your 'Azure Data Explorer Cluster'.

 16. Select the database and press 'Save&Test' Button.

-17. Navigate Back to the 'Billing Dashboard' and we will see our visualization.
+17. Navigate Back to the 'Billing Dashboard' and you will see our visualization.

 ## Setup CloudBillingTool with K8s